 SA objectives SA Framework 1 policy SA Framework 2 site 8.
-Transport To make efficient use of the existing transport criteria questions Will it use and enhance existing transport infrastructure?
-Will it help to develop a criteria questions Is the site accessible by public transport?
-Is the site located in or adjoining the main built infrastructure, help reduce the need to travel by car, improve accessibility to jobs and services for all and to improve travel choice and accessibility.
-Will it help to develop a transport network that minimises the impact on the environment?
+Transport To make efficient use of the existing transport infrastructure, Will it use and enhance existing transport infrastructure?
+Will it help to develop a transport network that criteria questions Is the site accessible by public transport?
+Is the site located in or adjoining the main built up area and has direct help reduce the need to travel by car, improve accessibility to jobs and services for all and to improve travel choice and accessibility. minimises the impact on the environment?
 Will it reduce journeys undertaken by private car by encouraging alternative modes of transport?
-Will it increase accessibility to services and facilities? up area and has direct route(s) from the site to existing businesses and shopping centres?
+Will it increase accessibility to services and facilities? oute (s) from the site to existing businesses and shopping centres?
 Is the site within 30 minutes public transport time of community facilities, schools, retail centres and employment areas?
 9. Brownfield Land To make efficient use of previously developed land or 'brownfield' land and recognise biodiversity value where appropriate.
 Will it make efficient use of brownfield land?
 Will the development minimise the impact on the biodiversity interests of the site?
 Is the site a brownfield site?

 SA objectives SA Framework 1 policy criteria questions SA Framework 2 site criteria questions 10.
 Energy and Climate Change To minimise energy usage and to develop low carbon energy resources and encourage nature-based solutions to climate change.
 Will it result in additional energy use?
 Will it improve energy efficiency of existing or historic buildings?
 Will it support the generation and use of renewable energy?
 Will it support the development of community energy systems?
 Will it ensure that buildings are able to deal with future changes in climate?
 Will it reduce greenhouse gas emissions or promote sequestration of carbon?
 Will it increase the resilience of biodiversity to climate change?
-Will it help people adapt to climate change?
 Will it maintain or increase the provision of ecosystem services on which local people depend, including water, food, and materials, now and under future climates?
 Will it lead to the displacement of emissions to another location?
 Will it improve energy efficiency of existing or historic buildings?
 Will the site include provision of renewable technology?
 Is the site for a specific renewable energy?
 Is the site for the development of community energy systems?
 Will the site ensure that buildings are able to deal with future changes in climate?
 Will the site help people adapt to climate change?
 Will the site maintain or increase the provision of ecosystem services on which local people depend, including water, food, and materials, now and under future climates?